tan-ad/three-body-problem/README.md

 $$\sum_{i=1}^nm_i\vec{R_i}=\vec{0}$$
 By taking the derivative, this implies
 $$\sum_{i=1}^nm_i\dot{x_i}=\sum_{i=1}^nm_i\dot{y_i}=\sum_{i=1}^nm_i\dot{z_i}=0$$
-Also, I leave the $z$ dimension as $0$ most of the time since we can adjust the frame of reference such that the orbital plane of the bodies is the $x$-$y$ plane.
+Also, I leave the $z$ dimension as $0$ most of the time since we can adjust the frame of reference such that the orbital plane of the bodies is the $x$ - $y$ plane.

 ## Derivation of differential equations